gyanendrol9/context-aware_table_extraction/README.md

     Details on the installation, configuration, and training of the TSR model using CascadeTabNet can be found [here](https://github.com/stuartemiddleton/glosat_table_dataset).

     > Step 2: Train the Text Extraction Model (TrOCR-ctx)
     TrOCR-ctx (Transformer-based OCR with context-aware embeddings) extracts text from cells identified by the TSR module.
 This step reduces cascading errors and improves text recognition accuracy, especially for handwritten or degraded text.
-The TrOCR model and T5 model are trained jointly, with losses from both models contributing to the overall training objective.
+The [TrOCR](https://huggingface.co/docs/transformers/en/model_doc/trocr) and [ByT5](https://huggingface.co/yelpfeast/byt5-base-english-ocr-correction) models are trained jointly, with losses from both models contributing to the overall training objective.
     - **Training Instructions on Ubuntu 20.04 LTS:**
         ```bash
         conda activate ocr_env